ssube/build-tools/README.md

 ### Documentation

 ¹: This project is not a replacement for reading the documentation.
-Kubernetes and Gitlab both offer excellent documentation.
-To get comfortable with the concepts used here, check out:
+Kubernetes and Gitlab both offer excellent documentation, please read it.

+Details of the services used here can be found at:

 - [Amazon EC2 Auto Scaling](https://docs.aws.amazon.com/autoscaling/plans/userguide/what-is-aws-auto-scaling.html)
 - [Amazon EC2 Spot Instances](https://aws.amazon.com/ec2/spot/details/)